-- 2) If you own a business or rental property, consider paying a reasonable salary to family members for services rendered.
+- 5) If you own a business or rental property, consider paying a reasonable salary to family members for services rendered.
 Examples of services include website maintenance, administrative support, and janitorial services.
-Salary payments require source deductions (such as CPP, EI and payroll taxes) to be remitted to CRA on a timely basis, in addition to T4 filings. - 3) If you own a business or rental property, also consider making a capital asset purchase by the end of the year.
-Most capital assets purchased in 2019 will be eligible for accelerated depreciation (generally three times the deduction to which they would normally be entitled in the first year).
+Salary payments require source deductions (such as CPP, EI and payroll taxes) to be remitted to CRA on a timely basis, in addition to T4 filings. - 6) If you own a business or rental property, also consider making a capital asset purchase by the end of the year.
+Most capital assets purchased in 2020 will be eligible for accelerated depreciation (generally three times the deduction to which they would normally be entitled in the first year).
 For example, a piece of equipment normally eligible for a 10% deduction in the first year (Class 8), would be entitled to a 30% deduction.
 This benefit is available even if purchased and made available for use just before year-end.

-Further, purchases of machinery and equipment used for the manufacturing or processing of goods for sale or lease (such as an oven in a restaurant) may be eligible for a 100% write-off.
-Likewise, some zero-emission electric vehicles may be eligible for a 100% write-off (limited in some cases to the first \$55,000).
-Alternatively, zero-emission vehicles purchased on or after May 1, 2019 may be eligible for a federal incentive rebate of up to \$5,000.
+Some zero-emission electric vehicles purchased by businesses may be eligible for a 100% write-off (limited in some cases to the first \$55,000).
+Alternatively, zero-emission vehicles purchased in 2020 may be eligible for a federal incentive rebate of up to \$5,000.